accdavlo/accdavlo.github.io/_posts/2021-02-16-ZeroCovidTimes.md

  * A second phase where **many restriction are lifted**, the **contact tracing** is effective and a **zone system** is employed.
 This means that every time a zone reaches a number of cases higher than the tolerance, it falls back into a local lockdown, until the number are limited again.
 The clou ingredient of this phase is that each case should be always reconduct to a previous one.
 In the event of a case with unknown origin, the zone falls back in the previous phase.
  * A third phase in which each zone, where the number of cases is zero, is set **free**.
 Again, as soon as new cases are found it falls back in the previous phases.

 This strategy has been already employed in different countries outside central Europe.
-It is remarkable that also in Europe similar techinques (meaning different geographical zones ruled by different levels of danger) have been adopted.
+It is remarkable that also in Europe similar techniques (meaning different geographical zones ruled by different levels of danger) have been adopted.
 For example, Italy follow a 3 phases strategy, where each phase does not pursue the goal of reaching the traceability of the cases.
 Clearly it is not enough to bring cases to zero.
-Lately, Germany started imposing a stronger lockdown in the last months and it is aiming decreasing the number of cases until below a certain threshold which is still dibated between government and Lands.
+Lately, Germany started imposing a stronger lockdown in the last months and it is aiming decreasing the number of cases until below a certain threshold which is still debated between government and Lands.

 ## How the pandemic would behave during the strategy?
 The pandemic can be modeled using many simplifications with a SIR model (symptomatic, infected, recovered).
 This model, when far form the herd immunity, behaves exponentially in both directions.
 Meaning that the number of cases evolve as $I=Ce^{(R-1)t}$, where C is a constant depending on the infection, R is the reproduction number of the disease and t is time.
 The measures adopted by a country (ignoring borders effects) modify directly the reproduction number $R$.
 In the picture below we can see the behavior of the cases varying in time if $R>1$ (on the left) and if $R < 1$ on the right.